EtherealEngine/etherealengine-docs/docs/2_devops_deployment/0_microk8s.md

 `kubectl config view --raw`

+Option 1: If you have kubectl already installed, use `sudo gedit ~/.kube/config` as add the above output in it.
-In Lens, goto `File` > `Add Cluster` and paste the output of above command to add cluster.
+Option 2: In Lens, goto `File` > `Add Cluster` and paste the output of above command to add cluster.

 ## Update system hostfile to point to MicroK8s